Chargers rally to beat turnover-prone Chiefs 30-24 in KC - KESQ

 Kansas City certainly abided.

-On its opening possession, Mahomes bounced a pass off Marcus Kemp that rookie Asante Samuel Jr. grabbed for his second interception in as many weeks.
-The Chiefs coughed it up on their next drive and, on their third try, Edwards-Helaire lost the ball just one week after his fumble in the closing minutes cost Kansas City a shot at a winning field goal in Baltimore.
+On the Chiefs’ opening possession, Mahomes bounced a pass off Marcus Kemp that landed in the hands of rookie Asante Samuel Jr. for his second interception in as many weeks.
+On their next drive, Demarcus Robinson coughed it up at nearly the same spot on the field.
+And on the Chiefs’ offensive third try, Edwards-Helaire fumbled one week after his fumble in the closing minutes cost Kansas City a shot at a winning field goal in Baltimore.

+That was the fifth turnover in six possessions dating to last Sunday night’s loss.

-Herbert found Allen for a short TD pass early in the second quarter to give the Chargers the lead, then he hit Ekeler from 16 yards to push their advantage to 14-3 at the break.
+Herbert found Allen for a short TD pass early in the second quarter, then hit Ekeler from 16 yards on their way to a 14-3 halftime lead.

 The Chiefs must have pushed reset in the locker room.